 The number of facilities associated with the Holocaust has only recently come to light, exceeding 40k according to one report.
 Some were factories or brothels with prisoners available to Nazi officers while many were simply death camps.
 Tireless research by French Catholic priest Patrick Desbois has uncovered hundreds of unmarked mass burial sites in the fields and forests of Eastern Europe.
 His Yahad-In Unum project has interviewed elderly witnesses who remember, as children, seeing villagers coming out to watch mass shootings.
 Desbois’ team doesn’t mark the graves to avoid looting, instead recording their GPS.
-Because of this research, estimates as to how many people died have risen dramatically to 15-20 million.
+Estimates as to how many people died have risen dramatically to 15-20 million.
 Luckily, the Nazis accomplished nowhere near what they’d hoped.
 With their Generalplan Ost (Eastern Plan), they hoped to murder or enslave Eastern Europe’s entire Slavic population (31 to 45 million) to create more “living space” for Germans.

 Sadly, the Nazi Holocaust wasn’t the first genocide in world history nor the last.
 In the 20th century alone, smaller-scale examples occurred in Namibia (The Herero Wars of 1904-08), Armenia during World War I, and Rwanda (Africa) and the former Yugoslavia in the 1990s.
 History is full of governments trying to wipe out ethnic groups or, short of extermination, to at least displace and relocate them.
-In The Terrible Fate (2006), historian Benjamin Lieberman chronicles lesser known incidents and argues that Europe’s transformation from large multi-ethnic empires toward nation-states exacerbated genocidal tendencies, as new countries rushed to homogenize their populations.
+In The Terrible Fate (2006), historian Benjamin Lieberman chronicles lesser known incidents and argues that Europe’s transformation from large multi-ethnic empires like the Austro-Hungarian toward nation-states exacerbated genocidal tendencies, as new countries rushed to homogenize their populations.
 Ethnic cleansing, Lieberman argues, is the key to understanding the modern map of Europe.
 Indeed, one might argue that ethnic cleansing, if defined loosely enough, is the key to understanding many maps around the world.
-Democracies aren’t above committing such atrocities and all types of governments have succeeded in enlisting fellow citizens to butcher each other.
+Democracies aren’t above committing such atrocities; all types of governments have succeeded in enlisting fellow citizens to butcher each other.
 Although the Jewish Holocaust is a notable exception, previous atrocities are a common motive, creating “cycles of revenge.”
 In the warped minds of Nazis, they too were seeking revenge, though they never produced a coherent explanation of what they were avenging.

 The Nazi Holocaust is the most unsettling instance of evil in recorded history because of the systematic and sick way it was carried out.
 Allied soldiers who came upon the camps toward the end of the war described them as peering into the depths of Hell.
 German political theorist Hannah Arendt, who escaped to France and then America, argued that the Nazis’ sadism was so extreme that it couldn’t have been merely about anti-Semitism.
 For Arendt, Jews were a convenient scapegoat, or proxy, for a deeper megalomania.
 What’s most depressing isn’t that people like Hitler exist, but rather how many normal people followed him like sheep.
 Primo Levi, a Holocaust survivor said, “Monsters exist, but they are too few in number to be truly dangerous.
 More dangerous are the common men, the functionaries ready to believe and to act without asking questions.”

 General Eisenhower knew that people would later deny the concentration camps existed, so he marched nearby villagers at gunpoint out to tour the camps, forcing them to help SS officers bury the remaining dead.
 He ordered journalists to film the macabre scenes.
 During the early de-Nazification process, the U.S. force-fed German citizens a short but brutal documentary directed by Billy Wilder and funded by the War Department called Death Mills.
 The Soviets also filmed at Majdanek and Auschwitz in Poland.

 England’s Sidney Bernstein shot the lengthiest documentary, German Concentration Camps Factual Survey, filmed primarily at Bergen-Belsen.
 Alfred Hitchcock took time off from his work in Hollywood to contribute, inserting maps that showed the proximity of camps to big cities (e.g. Dachau to Munich) in order to underscore the fact that most German citizens likely knew about them.
 They were within smelling range of the ovens and relied on slave labor for their economies.
 Other than brief portions, Bernstein’s chilling masterpiece didn’t see the light of day until 2014 because, by the time they nearly finished it, the Western Allies blocked its release.
 By then, the Cold War had begun and they were trying to seal a strong postwar alliance with West Germany.
-Moreover, authorities thought the documentary might be awkward at a time when both the U.S. and Britain had decided against allowing surviving Jewish prisoners into their countries unless they had relatives to sponsor them.
+Also, authorities thought the documentary might be awkward at a time when both the U.S. and Britain had decided against allowing surviving Jewish prisoners into their countries unless they had relatives to sponsor them.
 Many went to Palestine, where they stayed at normal British POW camps as they awaited clearance to settle in Israel.
 We’ll learn more about the Allies’ postwar mistreatment of camp survivors in the next chapter.

 Prosecutors showed some of this footage at the postwar Nuremberg trials.
 Yet, even this ample documentation wasn’t enough for some.
 Many anti-Semites today, mostly in the Middle East but also neo-Nazis in the West, don’t believe in the Holocaust.
 For them, the “faked footage” and myth of the Holocaust is yet another example of Jewish treachery.
-Starting in 1998, 8th-Grade students in Whitwill, Tennessee flipped the script on Holocaust denial, setting out to collect one paperclip for every victim of the Holocaust (during WWII, paperclips were a symbol of solidarity among Holocaust victims and sympathizers).
+Starting in 1998, 8th-Grade students in Whitwill, Tennessee flipped the script on Holocaust denial, setting out to collect one paperclip for every victim of the Holocaust (during WWII, paperclips were a symbol of solidarity with Holocaust victims and sympathizers).
 The result was their own schoolyard memorial housed suitably in a boxcar with 11 million paperclips sent by people all over the world — 6 million for Jewish victims and another 5 million for Gypsies, homosexuals, and other targeted groups.
 Here is a link to their story.

 Allied Bombing of Germany